gregsandell/grid-rotator.js/README.md

 We have four tables (or grids) on the topic of eye color, one each for blue, brown, green, and hazel.
 Each grid shows, for the given eye color, a breakdown of hair color to black, brown, red and blonde.
 And finally, for each hair color, we have an observation for each gender.
 For example for blue-eyed, black-haired individuals, 11 were found who were male, and 9 who were female.

-An important feature here is that this multivariate data is complete:  every combination of dimensions has an observation.
+An important feature here is that this multivariate data is <i>complete</i>:  every combination of dimensions has an observation.
 (The API can also deal with missing values, but that is discussed later.)

 The simplest kind of rotation offered by the API is where the axes simply swap:
 ![](docImages/axisSwap.png?raw=true "Dataset with swapped axes")